Castles and dragons, dungeons and ice cream.

 It combines wax work models (it is part of the Madame Tussauds group) with real-life re-enactment.

-Every day they fire a massive trebuchet – a giant sling type of catapult used for destroying castle walls.
-There’s also story telling, dungeons, and the BBC Merlin Dragon Tower.
+Every day they fire a massive trebuchet - a giant sling-type catapult used to destroy castle walls.
+There's also storytelling and dungeons.

 To the Tower